Tetreault-Pain-Imaging-Lab/ChronicPainDWI/tractoflow/README.md

   `nextflow run main.nf --input <DATASET_ROOT_FOLDER> --dti_shells "0 300 1000" --fodf_shells "0 1000 1200" -with-singularity <PATH_TO_scilus_img>`

-See run_tractoflow_cc.sh for an example of how to use on a cluster.

 </details>

 <details><summary><b>Outputs</b></summary>

-(The pipeline creates 2 folders: results and work.
+The pipeline creates 2 folders: results and work.
 The files in results are symlinks to files in work.
 We highly recommend to not remove work folder.
-See [here](https://tractoflow-documentation.readthedocs.io/en/latest/pipeline/results.html) to transfert or copy-paste the results folder.)
+See [here](https://tractoflow-documentation.readthedocs.io/en/latest/pipeline/results.html) to transfert or copy-paste the results folder.

-**DTI metrics**: The Diffusion Tensor Imaging metrics computed are: the axial diffusivity (AD), fractional anisotropy (FA), geodesic anisotropy (GA), mean diffusivity (MD), radial diffusivity (RD), tensor, tensor norm, tensor eigenvalues, tensor eigenvectors, tensor mode, color-FA.
-Use flag `-dti_shell` to specify the desired shells t compute DTI metrics.
-Usually it is recommended to compute DTI metrics using b-values under $b = 1200 mm^2/s$.

-**fODF metrics**: The fiber Orientation Distribution Function metrics computed are: the total and maximum Apparent Fiber Density (AFD), the Number of Fiber Orientation (NuFO) and principal fODFs orientations (up to 5 per voxel).
-Use flag `–fodf_shells` to specify the desired shells to compute fODF metrics and flag --sh_order to specify the spherical harmonic order (default is 8).
-Usually it is recommended to compute fODF metrics using b-values above $b = 700 mm^2/s$.

 </details>